This webinar originally occurred on January 24th, 2019

 Detailed Learning Objectives:

-1) Understanding what NIBIN is and its minimum operating standards
+- NIBIN and its minimum operating standards.

 Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice.